kwconnect/mtext-rest-document-process-sample/README.md

 * guid
 * role membership

-The guid can be used to assign the document at creation to the creator.
+The guid can be used to assign the document to the creator.
 This is done by setting a default metadata called assignee.
-The document is querable in the postbox of the user (see request "List users postbox").
+The document is queryable in the postbox of the user (see request "List users postbox").

 The choosen user should be member of a M/TEXT role.
 This role is taken to assign the document to a group of users which own that role.
-The document is querable in the group postbox showing documents which are assigned to roles the current user owns.
+The document is queryable in the group postbox showing documents which are assigned to roles the current user owns.

 ### Query template (GET)